scottabutler/home/README.md

-# home
+# Welcome

-Information about me and stuff I've built
+Hey, I'm Scott, a Senior Software Developer based in Melbourne.
+To see more about me and some stuff that I've built, check out [this page](https://scottabutler.github.io/home).